WHAT IS THE Context? Living out the mission

 SNS Mission: Seattle Nativity School is a Catholic, Jesuit-endorsed STEM (science, technology, engineering, and math) middle school seeking to break the cycle of poverty through an education that nourishes souls and ignites leaders for love and service.

-As an independent, Catholic (category 2) middle school, SNS will serve low-income students in grades 5-8, beginning with 6th grade in the fall of 2013.
-It will be a co-educational institution and each grade will serve 20+ students who qualify for the national free and reduced lunch program.
+As an independent, Catholic (category 2) middle school, SNS serves low-income students in grades 6-8, beginning with 6th grade which opened in the fall of 2013.
+SNS is a co-educational institution serving 15-20 students per grade who qualify for the national free and reduced lunch program.
 Seattle Nativity's mission is aligned with Catholic identity standards and the Jesuit charism of social justice, pursuing collaboration and companionship with our families and community partners.
-SNS does not limit access to Catholics or Christians, since the commitment will be towards helping underserved students close the widening achievement gap in Central and South Seattle.
+SNS does not limit access to Catholics or Christians, since the commitment is towards helping underserved students close the widening achievement gap in Central and South Seattle.
 Click here to find out more about us and our model.

 WHO ARE WE?

-The founding board of Seattle Nativity School is comprised of talented and experienced community leaders with experience in education, the Catholic community, and the private sector.
-Click here to learn more about our Feasibility Committee and Founding Board.
+The board of Seattle Nativity School is comprised of talented and experienced community leaders with experience in education, the Catholic community, and the private sector.
+Click here to learn more about our Board.